metrorailings/OwlBlog/content/posts/week-11-insights-1.md

 Perhaps Rodgers not practicing is what's hurting him here.
 No real confidence in any of his players.

+Justin Jefferson now running routes out of the backfield...interesting.

 ***

 ## 49ers @ Jaguars